benedekrozemberczki/littleballoffur/README.md

 If you notice anything unexpected, please open an [issue](https://github.com/benedekrozemberczki/littleballoffur/issues) and let us know.
 If you are missing a specific method, feel free to open a [feature request](https://github.com/benedekrozemberczki/littleballoffur/issues).
-We are motivated to constantly make Karate Club even better.
+We are motivated to constantly make *Little Ball of Fur* even better.

 --------------------------------------------------------------------------------